-On April 29, 2014, Exelon and PHI signed an agreement and plan of merger (as subsequently amended and restated as of July 18, 2014, the Merger Agreement) to combine the two companies in an all cash transaction.
+On April 29, 2014, Exelon and Pepco Holdings, Inc. (PHI) signed an agreement and plan of merger (as subsequently amended and restated as of July 18, 2014, the Merger Agreement) to combine the two companies in an all cash transaction.
 The resulting company will retain the Exelon name and be headquartered in Chicago.
 Under the Merger Agreement, PHI's shareholders will receive \$27.25 of cash in exchange for each share of PHI common stock.
-Exelon intends to fund the all-cash transaction using a combination of debt, cash from asset sales primarily at Generation, and the remainder through issuance of equity (including mandatory convertible securities).
-See Note 4 - Mergers, Acquisitions, and Dispositions, Note 11 - Debt and Credit Agreements, and Note 17 - Common Stock of the Combined Notes to Consolidated Financial Statements for further information related to these transactions.
-In connection with the Merger Agreement, Exelon entered into a subscription agreement under which it has purchased \$162 million of a new class of nonvoting, nonconvertible and nontransferable preferred securities of PHI as of June 30, 2015.
-The final investment of \$18 million was paid on July 24, 2015 to reach the maximum aggregate investment of \$180 million.
-Exelon expects total cash required to fund the acquisition of common stock and preferred securities plus other related acquisition costs to total approximately \$7.2 billion.
+Based on the outstanding shares of PHI's common stock as of September 30, 2015, PHI shareholders would receive \$6.9 billion in total cash.
+In addition, in connection with the Merger Agreement, Exelon entered into a subscription agreement under which it has purchased \$180 million of a class of nonvoting, nonconvertible and nontransferable preferred securities of PHI.
+The preferred securities are included in Other non-current assets on Exelon's Consolidated Balance Sheet.
+PHI has the right to redeem the preferred securities at its option for the purchase price paid plus accrued dividends, if any.